cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Harmful_Information/Harmful_Information.md

 ### ** Learning Objectives **

 * Vocabulary and Classification of Harmful Information
-* Approaches to Identifying, Prioritizing, and Mitigating Harms
+* Approaches to Identifying, Prioritizing, and Mitigating Harmful Information

 ### ** Pre-Readings **